Arrcus/lsoe-python/README.md

 It is meant to augment the internet draft, not provide a functional product.  lsoed is a python3 state machine for the LSoE protocol.
-It does not have the northbound interface to a BGP-LS API; but rather stubs to run the cherrypy lsoe-demo.
+It does not have the northbound interface to a BGP-LS API; but rather stubs to run the CherryPy lsoe-demo.

 It is not current with the L3DL internet drafts.